nexus-codes/Scoop-Spotify/README.md

 ## Fork notes

-Forked from the original repo and remaintained fixing all errosrs
+- Forked from the original repo and remaintained fixing all errors.
+- All instances of the [original](https://github.com/TheRandomLabs/Scoop-Spotify) are replaced in this README.
+This is not an attempt to steal credit
+- Rewritten some parts to update with the current status of the spicetify project

 # Scoop-Spotify

 A [Scoop](https://github.com/lukesampson/scoop) bucket for Spotify, Spicetify and related packages.

-    $ scoop bucket add spotify https://github.com/TheRandomLabs/Scoop-Spotify.git
+    $ scoop bucket add spotify https://github.com/nexus-codes/Scoop-Spotify.git

 ...I've spent an unhealthy amount of time on automating all of this.